Introduction to Public Health

 Public Health and Geospatial Data

-The what is where aspect of geospatial data and GIS can be an extremely valuable public health tool:
+The what is where aspect of geospatial data and GIS can be an extremely valuable public health tool at all phases of the public health approach:

 GIS is especially useful in epidemiology, the branch of medical science that deals with the incidence, distribution, and control of disease in a population (Merriam Webster 2019b).